GenevaS/EMgine/README.md

 The repository for this project is organized as:

-1. docs: Any and all documentation produced by EMgine's development
+1. docs: Any and all documentation produced during EMgine's development
 2. refs: Supporting research and resources

 ## License ##